Xatter/unsubscribe/README.md

 It will do this only once per-sender, but it will then delete all the messages from that sender.

 You can optionally include a folder/label and it will do the above for only that folder.

+# WHY IS THERE CODE???

+Because I'm a smelly nerd